-Fax (short form of facsimile) also called telephoning or telefax.
-It is most important device for communication now a days.
-Here we discuss about fax definition and advantages and disadvantages of fax.
+Fax (short form of facsimile) is also called telephoning or telefax.
+It is the most important device for communication nowadays.
+Here we discuss the fax definition and the advantages and disadvantages of fax.

 Advantages of Fax

-- Speedy Transmission: Fax enables transmission of message, data, diagram, sketches and drawing with exceptionally high speed.
+1. Speedy Transmission: Fax enables transmission of the message, data, diagram, sketches, and drawing with exceptionally high speed.

-- Legal value: Fax provides a written record of the transmitted message and it can be used as a document in a count of law.
+3. Legal value: Fax provides a written record of the transmitted message and it can be used as a document in a court of law.

-- Overcoming barrier: Fax can be sent to any point where there is availability of telecommunication system.
+4. Overcoming barrier: Fax can be sent to any point where there is the availability of the telecommunication system.
 There is no hassle to carry the document physically.

 Disadvantages of Fax